What is Neurofeedback Treatment?

 For example, if you're anxious, the players run around wildly.
 The neurofeedback coach helps them calm down, find their positions, and play as a team, resulting in a more balanced and peaceful mind.
 Or, if you're feeling sad or depressed, the players are sluggish and not communicating well.
 The neurofeedback coach helps them find their energy, communicate better, and play as a team, resulting in a more balanced and uplifted state of mind.

 And guess what?
 The coach knows what to do because you are the coach, too.
-In other words, you tell or “coach” = your neurofeedback provider about your symptoms and health goals.
-And you'll have an ongoing conversation.
+In other words, you tell or “coach” your neurofeedback provider about your symptoms and health goals.
+And you'll have an ongoing conversation with them.
 In this way, your provider translates your "coaching" into a unique training program.
-It helps the soccer team of your brain work towards playing together so that they can take the shot and make the goal.
+It helps the soccer team of your brain work towards playing together so that they can take the shot and make those health goals.

 Yes.
 Neurofeedback is gentle and safe, especially for sensitive people.
 It involves putting sensors on your head to listen to your brain's signals, like how a coach listens to you and helps you get better at a sport.
 And if you're taking medicine, it's okay—lots of people find that brain training can work well alongside their medicine.
 Of course, do share this info with your prescriber.